Time-Variant Variational Transfer for Value Functions: Introduction

-In the classical TL setting, the source and target tasks usually come from the same distribution, hence it would be sensible to use the Bayesian framework in order to iteratively refine the prior knowledge coming from the source tasks as more evidence from the target is collected.
-Following this rationale, in \cite{wilson2007multi}, under the assumption that the tasks share similarities in their Markov Decision Process (MDP) \cite{puterman2014markov} representation, a hierarchical Bayesian solution is proposed, whose main drawback lies within the need to solve an auxiliary MDP in order to perform actions on the current task being tackled.
-Another methodology, along this line of research, has been developed in \cite{lazaric2010bayesian}, which still leverages hierarchical Bayesian models, but this time assuming the tasks share commonalities through their value functions.
-Furthermore, in \cite{doshi2016hidden}, a Bayesian framework able to adapt optimal policies to variations of the task dynamics is developed.
-They use a latent variable, which together with the state-action couple entirely describe the system dynamics.
-The uncertainty over the latent variable is modeled independently of the uncertainty over the state, this limitation is overcome in the extension to their framework proposed in \cite{killian2017robust}.
-In \cite{perez2020generalized} another extension to \cite{doshi2016hidden} is proposed, which accounts for multiple factors of variation potentially coming also from the reward function.
-A more general and efficient approach is developed, instead, in \cite{tirinzoni2018transfer}, which iteratively refines the distribution over optimal value functions by means of a variational procedure as more experience from the target task is collected.
+In the classical TL setting, the source and target tasks usually come from the same distribution, hence it would be sensible to use the Bayesian framework to iteratively refine the prior knowledge coming from the source tasks as more evidence from the target is collected.
+Following this rationale, in~\cite{wilson2007multi}, under the assumption that the tasks share similarities in their Markov Decision Process (MDP)~\cite{puterman2014markov} representation, a hierarchical Bayesian solution is proposed, whose main drawback lies in the need to solve an auxiliary MDP in order to perform actions on the task currently faced.
+Another methodology, along this line of research, has been developed in~\cite{lazaric2010bayesian}, which still leverages hierarchical Bayesian models, but this time assuming the tasks share commonalities through their value functions.
+Furthermore, in~\cite{doshi2016hidden}, a Bayesian framework able to adapt optimal policies to variations of the task dynamics is developed.
+They use a latent variable, which, together with the state-action couple, entirely describes the system dynamics.
+The uncertainty over the latent variable is modeled independently of the uncertainty over the state.
+This limitation is overcome in the extension to their framework proposed in~\cite{killian2017robust}.
+In~\cite{perez2020generalized} another extension to~\cite{doshi2016hidden} is proposed, which accounts for multiple variation factors that potentially also come from the reward function.
+A more general and efficient approach is instead developed in~\cite{tirinzoni2018transfer}, which iteratively refines the distribution over optimal value functions by means of a variational procedure as more experience from the target task is collected.